swimlane/systemjs-route-bundler/README.md

 # SystemJS Route Bundle Builder

-A build tool for [SystemJS Builder](https://github.com/systemjs/builder) that will identify your routes and build seperate JS files for each.
+A build tool for [SystemJS Builder](https://github.com/systemjs/builder) that will identify your routes and build separate JS files for each.

+### Concept

 Bundling isn't a new concept but with a large applications you have quite a bit of overlap of components between your routes.
 Typically those bundles would just be looped up into the main momdule.
 Our bundler is unique in the fact that it identifies potential optimizations and creates micro-bundles.
 So lets take a look at:

 ![example](https://raw.githubusercontent.com/swimlane-contrib/systemjs-route-bundler/master/assets/tree.png)